alexbudy/urlDiffCheck/README.md

 ### Method 3 - On Linux/Unix, set up a cron task
 First, I got myself the free version of the Amazon EC2 account, which gives 750 hours/month free for the first year.
 This is enough for my purposes.
 After setting up my free linux virtual machine (refer to the Amazon guide for instructions) I ssh'ed in and cloned my project.
 I set my variables with email/pass/website, and was able to run my script.
 Now I need to schedule a cron task to run my script on a timer - that way I can just set it and forget it!

+I wrapped my python script in a bash script, making sure to specify the full path to the python file in the script (cron is finicky about that).
+Also, you will have to go through all file paths used in the python script (`fileToWrite` and logging `filename` and change them to absolute paths, for the same reason).
+Refer to `bashScript.sh`

+**NOTE:** this script needs to be marked executable to be executed by cron.
+So change its permissions with
+`chmod 755 bashScript.sh`

+I configured my script to run every half hour, 5 times (so 5 times in 3 hours) with these two flags: `-s 1800 -r 5`.
+The last step is configuring the cron task, which is super easy.
+Run
+`crontab -e`
+then add this line:
+`0 */3 * * * /home/ec2-user/urlDiffCheck/bashScript.sh`
+The above states to run the bash script every third hour ([read this, or any other guide, on cron](http://www.thesitewizard.com/general/set-cron-job.shtml)).
+This way there is no overlap with my script and no need to worry about killing processes.

+And now I get my emails!
+Finally :)

+## Thank you for reading my guide on monitoring a webpage for updates.
+It's not super simple to use without throwing some money at servers, but I learned a lot along the way, and hope you got something out of it as well. ##
+####As always, let me know if any questions or suggestions####